American Bar Association House of Delegates

 In addition to the annual delegate appointments, the State Bar may also select one or more alternates to serve in place of any appointed delegate who is unable to attend the Mid-Year or Annual Meeting.
 State Bar alternates:

-- remain in the alternate pool for one year and may be contacted on short notice as to availability to fill-in for delegates at either the ABA Mid-Year or Annual Meeting;
+- remain in the alternate pool for one year and may be contacted on short notice to fill-in for delegates at either the ABA Mid-Year or Annual Meeting;

 - must be members in good standing of the ABA in order to be certified and serve as replacement delegates;